Macy's forecasts annual sales below estimates, to shutter 150 stores

 By Katherine Masters and Savyata Mishra

-NEW YORK, Feb 27 (Reuters) - Macy's forecast annual sales largely below market expectations on Tuesday on weak demand for its apparel and shoes, and said it would close 150 stores through 2026 as part of its new turnaround plan.
+NEW YORK (Reuters) -Macy's forecast annual sales below market expectation on weak demand for its apparel and shoes and said it would close 150 stores through 2026 in a new turnaround plan, sending its shares down about 3% before the bell on Tuesday.

 The retailer did not provide details on the location of stores set to close or how many employees will be laid off.
 It also plans to monetize $600 million-$750 million of assets over the next three years.